dglassbrenner1/db_fraud_detection/README.md

 ### Key Features

-- The trained model uses hyperparameters from Python experiments, trained with PySpark and MLflow on the Handbook’s dataset.
+- The trained model uses hyperparameters from Python experiments, trained with PySpark and MLflow on synthetic credit card transaction data from the Fraud Detection Handbook in the references.
 - Registered the model in the Databricks Model Registry.
 - Prediction results are stored in a Delta table in Unity Catalog.
 - SQL queries generate datasets for dashboard visualizations.